m417z/ntdoc/descriptions/undocumented.ntinternals.net/ntsetinformationobject.md

 ### ObjectInformation

-Buffor with data to set.
+Buffer with data to set.

 ### Length